-ALERT – HFNC therapy and ongoing bronchodilator therapy.
 Providing bronchodilator therapy at the same time as HFNC therapy is challenging.
-A transient decrease to low flow oxygen or use of a specific circuit (where available) is required.
-Where a circuit is not available, a bolus or infusion of salbutamol IV should be given to children who are too unwell to come off HFNC therapy.
+A specific circuit (preferred) or a transient decrease to low flow oxygen is required.
+Where a circuit is not available and the child is too unwell to remove HFNC therapy, a bolus or infusion of Salbutamol IV is recommended.

-NIV including continuous positive airways pressure (CPAP) or bi-level positive airways pressure (Bi-PAP) can also be considered to help avoid intubation or pre-oxygenate for inevitable intubation e.g. child with a normal level of consciousness who is unable to maintain SpO2 at target level (≥ 94%) despite oxygen via a Hudson mask with reservoir, or has deteriorating work of breathing with increasing fatigue, tachycardia, and tachypnoea.
+NIV including continuous positive airways pressure (CPAP) or bi-level positive airways pressure (Bi-PAP) can also be considered to help avoid intubation or pre-oxygenate for inevitable intubation e.g. child with a normal level of consciousness who is unable to maintain SpO2 greater than or equal to 94% despite oxygen via a Hudson mask with reservoir, or has deteriorating work of breathing with increasing fatigue, tachycardia, and tachypnoea.

 Medications not routinely recommended

-Routine use of the following medications is not recommended in the acute management of wheeze in a pre-school child:
+The following medications are not routinely recommended in the acute management of pre-school wheeze:

 - hypertonic saline

-- oral beta2 agonists (e.g. salbutamol syrup) due to systemic side effects17
+- oral beta2 agonists (e.g. Salbutamol syrup) due to systemic side effects18

 - inhaled corticosteroids1

-Preventer medication may be considered for children with recurrent episodes of wheeze (multi-trigger wheeze).
-Medication should be prescribed by the child’s general practitioner or paediatrician.
+Preventer medication may be considered for children with recurrent episodes of multi-trigger wheeze (MTW).
+Medication should be prescribed by the child’s General Practitioner or Paediatrician.

 |Preventative medications for children with recurrent wheeze episodes (multi-trigger wheeze)